 A comprehensive atlas of promoter interactions

 Our study presents an atlas of promoter interactions in human pluripotent and early lineage-committed cells, and offers new insights into the association between genome organisation and gene regulation.
 The high resolution of PCHi-C has enabled us to detect individual promoter-associated loops at a single restriction enzyme fragment resolution.
-We find that promoter-interacting regions in both cell types harbour multitudes of previously known and putative enhancer elements, which we link with their physically associated target In addition to active enhancers, we find extensive promoter connectivity to regions associated with Polycomb-mediated repression and poising, reinforcing the role of Polycomb-group proteins in controlling chromosomal topology (Entrevan et al., 2016; Li et al., 2015; Schoenfelder et al., 2015b; Vieux-Rochas et al., 2015).
-Consistent with previous observations (Sanyal et al., 2012), we also detect large numbers of promoter interactions with regions devoid of chromatin features.
-A regulatory function for such ‘unmarked’ regions cannot, however, be ruled out as recent mutagenesis experiments have identified functional elements that lack 'classic' chromatin annotations (Pradeepa et al., 2016; Rajagopal et al., 2016).
+We find that promoter-interacting regions in both cell types harbour multitudes of previously known and putative enhancer elements, which we link with their physically associated target genes.
+While the identified connections are predictive of regulatory relationships, it is important to note that the current data are correlative and will require functional validation using targeted genetic approaches and reporter assays.
+In addition to active enhancers, we find extensive promoter connectivity to regions associated with Polycomb-mediated repression and poising, reinforcing the role of Polycomb-group proteins in controlling chromosomal topology at transcriptionally inactive genes (Entrevan et al., 2016; Li et al., 2015; Schoenfelder et al., 2015b; Vieux-Rochas et al., 2015).
+Consistent with previous observations (Sanyal et al., 2012), we also detect large numbers of interactions between promoters of both active and inactive genes, and regions devoid of chromatin features.
+It is possible that such interactions are structural, rather than play gene regulatory roles.
+However, a regulatory function for some ‘unmarked’ PIRs also cannot be ruled out as recent mutagenesis experiments have identified functional elements that lack 'classic' chromatin annotations (Pradeepa et al., 2016; Rajagopal et al., 2016).

--regulatory units: a distinct layer of genomic organisation?
+Reconfiguration of cis-regulatory units upon lineage commitment

 The high-resolution promoter-interaction information has enabled the identification of cis-regulatory units (CRUs) as sets of interactions connected to the same promoter.
-The CRU view offers insights into the logic of multi-modular gene regulation.
-We show that CRU, tend to be delimited, but not fully constrained, by the boundaries of previously characterised higher-order structures, such as TADs and INs .
-Therefore, they potentially represent a distinct layer of genomic organisation.
-The large number of CRUs that contain multiple interactions suggests that multi-modular gene regulation in humans is likely to be common.

-CRU reconfiguration upon lineage commitment associates with developmental gene expression

-Lineage commitment and loss of pluripotency are associated with global changes in chromatin state and higher-order nuclear topology .
-The CRU view allows us to consider jointly the dynamics of chromatin states and interactions as ESCs differentiate, and to assess the potential contribution of these processes to changes in gene expression during development.
+Taking the view of CRU, we consider jointly the dynamics of chromatin states and interactions as ESCs differentiate, and assess the potential contribution of these processes to changes in gene expression during development.
 We observe that CRUs reconfigure extensively upon cell differentiation.
 These include the CRUs of ESC- and NEC-specific genes, for which CRU reconfiguration associates with transcriptional changes upon differentiation, and also for genes that are not expressed in either cell type, consistent with the model of progressive chromatin changes at lineage-inappropriate genes during lineage commitment (Spivakov and Fisher, 2007).